ISO New England: Creating independent system operators

 The FERC created independent system operators, or ISOs, to oversee restructuring on a regional basis.
 These ISOs were given responsibility for ensuring reliability and establishing and overseeing competitive wholesale electricity markets.

 ISO New England was approved by FERC in 1997.
-Utilities in the five states have sold off their power plants through state sponsored retail choice programs designed to add competition at the retail level.
+Utilities in five of the six states have sold off their power plants through state sponsored retail choice programs designed to add competition at the retail level.
 Vermont investigated but did not opt for retail choice, and did not require its distribution utilities to sell off their generation resources.

 Its board of directors and over 500 employees have no financial interest in any company doing business in the region's wholesale electricity marketplace.

 The move to markets

 Working closely with the New England Power Pool, now a group of generators, utilities, marketers, public power companies and end users, ISO New England implemented wholesale markets in 1999.
 About 400 market participants complete $10 billion in wholesale electricity transactions annually.

 ISO New England enhanced these markets in 2003, when it adopted a “Standard Market Design (SMD).”
 SMD added features such as a Day-Ahead Market to protect against price volatility and locational pricing that improves efficiency by accurately gauging the true cost of producing and supplying power anywhere in the region.